tamim-ahsan/omics/network_analysis/README.md

+***Contents of the folder***\
-Here I perform various types of network anlayses to gain biological insights from omics data.
+This folder contains codes for various types of network anlayses to gain biological insights from omics data.